ZorkNetwork/docs.zork.network/information/Zorkcoin_Internationalization_and_Translations.md

 ---
 layout: default
-title: Zorkcoin Internationalization
+title: Zorkcoin™ Internationalization
 nav_order: 100
 ---

-# Zorkcoin Internationalization
+# Zorkcoin™ Internationalization

 This document is still in progress!